PauloValini/PauloValini/README.md

 ### About me 🦉
-Hey!
+Hey! <br/>
 I'm a junior software engineer and writer.
-I love art, philosophy and writing cool stuff!
+I love art, philosophy and writing cool stuff.

 ### Languages